jayri5/whatsapp-UI-clone-flutter/README.md

 Replicated WhatsApp UI using Flutter.
-Will keep making changes.
+The clone has all the functionalities of chats, status and calls.